Abu Simbel from Aswan: Is It Really Worth It?

 Here are the best ways to beat the crowds:

 - Arrive before 6:00 AM: Yes, that means leaving Aswan around 3:00 AM.
 Painful?
 A little.
-But standing in front of the temples in the soft morning light, with barely anyone around, is totally worth it.
+But standing in front of the temples in the soft morning light, with barely anyone around, is absolutely worth it.
 The cool air helps, too.

 - Visit at midday: If you leave Aswan around 8:00 AM, you’ll arrive around 11:00 or 12:00 PM—after the big groups have cleared out.
 It’s quieter, but it’s also blazing hot and there’s barely any shade.